 - How to replace a crossmember

 The best way to determine if your crossmember needs to be replaced is to inspect it.
 You’ll have to lift your Subaru, and look over the crossmember carefully with a flashlight.
 Then do a few simple tests and take some measurements.
-For a full set of instructions on how to do this, look no further than this guide: How to Find Out if One of Your Crossmembers Needs to be Replaced
+For a full set of instructions on how to do this, look no further than this guide: How Can I Tell If My Subaru's Crossmember Needs To Be Replaced?

 OEM or aftermarket?
 This is one of the first questions most Subaru owners ask while looking for a replacement crossmember.
 If you ask us, OEM is the better and safer choice because OEM crossmembers: